valcubeto/Vega/src/frontend/ast_gen/README.md

-Where the Abstract Syntax Tree is converted into a Sunny Intermediate Representation file.
+Where the Abstract Syntax Tree is converted into a Vega Intermediate Representation file.